This page houses resources, guides, tutorials, and syllabuses for the New Media course sequence at the UC Berkeley Graduate School of Journalism.

 Courses teaching: Bootcamp, Intro to Multimedia, Intro to Coding Interactives, Advanced Coding Interactives, and Master's Project Seminar.
 Jeremy Rue on Twitter.

-Former India foreign correspondent for the New York Times.
-Acting professor.
+Acting professor and former India foreign correspondent for the New York Times.

 Courses teaching: J216 Multimedia Master's Workshop.
 Geeta's J-School Profile

 Courses teaching: Data Visualization, Data Journalism Peter's website